gymrek-lab/TRTools/statSTR/README.md

 ```

 Required Parameters:
-* `--vcf`: input the STR VCF file
+* `--vcf <string>`: input the STR VCF file
 * `--vcftype <string>`: Type of VCF file being processed.
 Default='auto'.
 Must be one of: 'gangstr', 'advntr', 'hipstr', 'eh', 'popstr'.
-* `--out`: prefix to name output files.
+* `--out <string>`: prefix to name output files.
 Set to stdout to write to standard output.

 Filtering Group parameters:
-* `--samples`: A file containing a list of samples to include in computing statistics.
+* `--samples <string>`: A file containing a list of samples to include in computing statistics.
 If not given, all samples are used.
+To compute statistics for multiple groups of samples, you can give a comma-separated list of samples files.
+* `--sample-prefixes <string>`: Prefixes to name output for each samples group.
+By default uses 1,2,3 etc. Must be sample length as `--samples`.
-* `--region`: restrict to specific regions (chrom:start-end).
+* `--region <string>`: restrict to specific regions (chrom:start-end).

 For specific statistics available, see below.